byu-oit-appdev/wabs-starter/starter/README.md

 1. Set up a WSO2 application on [http://api.byu.edu/store](http://api.byu.edu/store).

+    The callback URL for the WSO2 application should be `https://<your-domain>/wabs/oauth-code`.

 2. Configure the [wabs-middleware](https://github.com/byu-oit-appdev/wabs-middleware) to use the consumer key and consumer secret from your WSO2 application.

     **Important:** Do not push these keys to github.
 Coming soon there will be a solution will exist that avoids this pitfall.